obfusk/reproducible-apk-tools/README.md

 ### sort-apk.py

-Sorts (and w/o `--no-realign` also realigns) the ZIP entries of an APK.
+Sort (and w/o `--no-realign` also realign) the ZIP entries of an APK.

 If the ordering of the ZIP entries in an APK is not deterministic/reproducible, this script may help.
 You'll almost certainly need to use it for all builds